kasslun/req-helper.doc/markdowns/req-helper.md

-# req-helper
+# Req Helper

-The req-helper  is an ajax, fetch and other interface request help library.
+The Req Helper  is an ajax, fetch and other interface request help library.
 It provides some functions to reduce the number of HTTP requests.
 Proxy functions are used to control the sending frequency of requests and cache responses.

 It is applicable to client-side JavaScript (such as Browser, React Native, Electron) and server-side Node environment.